Presidency of Lyndon B. Johnson: Background and Gulf of Tonkin Resolution

 In August 1964, ambiguous evidence suggested two U.S. destroyers had been attacked by North Vietnamese torpedo boats in international waters 40 mi from the Vietnamese coast in the Gulf of Tonkin.
 Although Johnson very much wanted to keep discussions about Vietnam out of the 1964 election campaign, he felt forced to respond to the supposed Communist aggression.
-He obtained from the Congress the Gulf of Tonkin Resolution on August 7, 1964.
+He obtained from Congress the Gulf of Tonkin Resolution on August 7, 1964.
 The resolution gave blanket congressional approval for use of military force to repel future attacks.
+In effect, Johnson was granted the constitutional authority to conduct a war in Vietnam without a formal declaration from Congress.